Note: This video was made using an older version of the software.

 3. Navigate Resources

-While reading any resources, you have access to additional tools and menus to help you get the most out of your study.
+You can open any book you have access to from the Library .
+While reading any books, you have access to additional tools and menus to help you get the most out of your study.

 Highlighting Tool